Saints win 20-10 in Philly, deny Eagles top spot in NFC

 Saints: OT Ryan Ramczyk suffered a hip injury.

 Eagles: Sweat suffered a neck injury but had movement in all extremities after he was injured trying to make a tackle.
 The Eagles said Sweat was taken to a hospital as a precaution.
-Sweat, who has 11 sacks this season, pounded the ground with his hands before he was removed from the field on a stretcher in the first quarter.
+The defensive end, who has 11 sacks this season, pounded the ground with his hands before he was removed from the field on a stretcher in the first quarter.

 UP NEXT